-Professional Employer Organization (PEO) is a company that will partner with another (usually a small business).
-This PEO will permit you to access their benefits package for insurance, workers’ comp and other human resource functions.
+Professional Employer Organization (PEO) is a company that partners with another (usually a small business).
+This PEO will permit you to access their benefits package for insurance, workers’ comp, and other human resource functions.
 That means you have a single source for what you need without hiring additional people and contracting for additional products.

 What is a PEO and How does it Work?

 This is a contractual relationship where the individuals are employees of both your company and the PEO.
-The PEO acts as the employer in specified situations and you act as employer for work assignments, supervision, hiring, firing, all the usual activities.
+The PEO acts as the employer in specified situations, and you act as the employer for work assignments, supervision, hiring, firing, and all the usual activities.

-A PEO is a separate company from yours but for the purpose of the contract, the individuals are their employees for benefits including workers’ comp, other insurance, or related HR situations.
-Because the PEO is very large, it has access to deep discounts for insurance and other benefits that they can pass on to the employees.
+A PEO is a separate company from yours, but for the purpose of the contract, the individuals are their employees for benefits, including workers’ comp, other insurance, or related HR situations.
+Because the PEO is very large, it has access to deep discounts for insurance and other benefits that it can pass on to the employees.

-Through this contract, you run your business as usual and the PEO assists.
+You run your business as usual through this contract, and the PEO assists.

-- Your Responsibilities – You direct and supervise the workers; you manage the company; you develop and implement job descriptions; you arrange all of the organizational and operational duties.
+- Your Responsibilities – You direct and supervise the workers; manage the company; develop and implement job descriptions; arrange all of the organizational and operational duties.

 Pay as You Go

-This is a feature for workers’ comp coverage in Florida where you pay the premiums when you run the payroll.
-Under normal circumstances the premium is based on your estimated annual payroll and an adjustment is made at the end of the year for over or underpayments.
+This is a feature for workers’ comp coverage in Florida, where you pay the premiums when you run the payroll.
+Under normal circumstances, the premium is based on your estimated annual payroll, and an adjustment is made at the end of the year for over or underpayments.
 With the premiums paid for each payroll period, the cost of workers’ comp is spread out over the year and based only on your actual payroll expenses.
-This makes it very attractive to small businesses where workers’ comp costs can be pretty steep and company income can fluctuate especially seasonally.
+This makes it very attractive to small businesses where workers’ comp costs can be steep and company income can fluctuate, especially seasonally.

-Both PEOs and Pay As You Go workers’ comp premiums can be definite advantages to small and medium size businesses.
-They allow you as the business owner to concentrate on what you do best, run your company.
-At the same time you are relieved of the tedious HR responsibilities.
+PEOs and Pay As You Go workers’ comp premiums can benefit small and medium-sized businesses.
+As a business owner, they allow you to concentrate on what you do best, running your company.
+At the same time, you are relieved of the tedious HR responsibilities.
 As a bonus, your employees get an advantageous benefits package, thus allowing you to recruit and retain qualified personnel.